 - Monthly: check for new tools or use cases added since last review

-- Annually: full assessment refresh
+- Annually: full assessment refresh; re-check regulatory requirements; update threat model

 Common mistakes to avoid